Privacy Notice

 macOS permissions

-On first use of certain features, macOS will ask for permission: Calendar and Reminders (EventKit), HomeKit, Focus, Health, and so on.
+On first use of certain features, macOS will ask for permission: Calendar and Reminders (EventKit) only.
 Tempo reads only the data you grant.
 You can revoke any permission in System Settings → Privacy & Security at any time; Tempo handles revocation gracefully and stops reading from that source.

 Third parties that touch your data